michaeluno/amazon-auto-links/readme.txt

 = 3.10.1 =
 - Added the `Singapore` locale for the category unit type.
+- Fixed a bug with RSS feeds that caused a validation error.
 - Fixed an issue that for some rare cases, prices did not show up.

 = 3.10.0 - 11/23/2019 =